Click here for further details on the Thaxted Church Christmas Fayre

 The reserve consists of marshes, reedbed and open water; it has mature woodland and damp scrubby areas as well the heathland and, of course, the coast which borders the reserve, famed for heralding the return of the avocet to our shores after more than a century.

-For 75 years, visitors have heard bitterns booming or the piercing shrill 'eeyah' of the marsh harriers and seen the avocets from one of the many hides on the reserve.
-Moorcroft celebrates this landmark year with The RSPB Minsmere 75th Anniversary Collection.
+For over 75 years, visitors have heard bitterns booming or the piercing shrill 'eeyah' of the marsh harriers and seen the avocets from one of the many hides on the reserve.
+Moorcroft celebrated this landmark year with The RSPB Minsmere 75th Anniversary Collection.

 The Bempton Cliffs Seafarers Collection takes a bird’s-eye view of this nature reserve.
 It observes the cliff residents of puffins, gannets and guillemots, barn owls and even a six-spot burnet moth, to create a revelation of natural beauty hidden in the heights, and the myriad marine colours from the deep.